skyscrapers/documentation/kubernetes/vault.md

 Due to the deployment method of running Vault on Kubernetes, meaning Pods can be replaced at any time (rolling upgrades, node failures, rebalancing, ...) we use Vault's [Auto Unseal mechanism](https://www.vaultproject.io/docs/concepts/seal#auto-unseal) so no human interaction is needed during such events.
 This feature delegates the responsibility of securing the unseal key from users to a trusted service, which in our case is [AWS KMS](https://aws.amazon.com/kms/).
 This works very well, **however also comes with a big caveat**.

+> [!CAUTION]
-This Auto Unseal KMS key is the **only** key able to decrypt Vault's master key, which means if the KMS key becomes unavailable (deleted, AWS disaster, ...) it is no longer possible to unseal Vault and get to it's contents.
+> This Auto Unseal KMS key is the **only** key able to decrypt Vault's master key, which means if the KMS key becomes unavailable (deleted, AWS disaster, ...) it is no longer possible to unseal Vault and get to it's contents.
 As mentioned earlier in this document, at time of writing, the "recovery keys" generated during Vault initialization are not able to decrypt the master key either.

 For the moment, if some form of recovery is required, we can make use of AWS' new [multi-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html).
 This would protect against an AWS region becoming unavailble for example.